joeyklee/joeyklee.github.io/ways/measurement_campaign_2015-05-28/measurement_campaign_2015-05-28.md

 On **Wednesday** evening, please pick up your respective vehicle (if applicable) from the Geography department and take it home with you.

 ### Snacks:
 Feel free to bring some snacks.
 The drive will take between 2.5 - 3 hours.
-I will try to provide some things for us to eat and pass them out when we meet Thursday morning
+I will provide bagels, croissants, and orange juice in the morning, so come on time!

+### Record your gas mileage:
+SUPER IMPORTANT SO THAT WE CAN REIMBURSE YOU: Record your gas mileage before and after - joey will also take photos -- so that we can properly reimburse you for the driving.

 ##  Experiment: Thursday, April 28th